-One of the finest soprano saxophonists in jazz of the 1990s, Jane Bunnett originally studied classical piano but tendonitis cut short that career.
+One of the finest soprano saxophonists in jazz, Jane Bunnett originally studied classical piano but tendonitis cut short that career.
 After seeing the Charles Mingus group in San Francisco, Bunnett was inspired to play advanced jazz.
-On soprano, she recalls Steve Lacy a bit (who she has studied with), while her flute playing is quite distinctive.
-Bunnett has always had major players on her records: in addition to her husband, trumpeter Larry Cramer, the late pianist Don Pullen had been a fixture on her records; her 1988 debut for Dark Light also featured Dewey Redman; and she utilized Sheila Jordan and Jeanne Lee.
+On soprano, she recalls Steve Lacy a bit (whom she studied with), while her flute playing is quite distinctive.
+Bunnett has always had major players on her records: in addition to her husband, trumpeter Larry Cramer, pianist Don Pullen had been a fixture on her records; her 1988 debut for Dark Light also featured Dewey Redman; and she utilized Sheila Jordan and Jeanne Lee.
 Her adventurous 1991 effort, Spirits of Havana, found her playing with many of Cuba's top jazz musicians.
 After moving to Paris in the mid-'90s, Bunnett continued to explore Afro-Cuban jazz, releasing several critically acclaimed discs for Blue Note, including Chamalongo, Ritmo & Soul, and Alma de Santiago.